joeesmithh/ceg2350f25-joeesmithh/Lab04/README.md

 ## Extra Credit

 Note here *what* you did to the script for the extra credit and provide additional demonstrations or user guide updates similar to Part 2.
+- Implement deletion of empty .finances record file when the last remaining record is removed.

 ## Citations